Moduli spaces of threefolds on the Noether line: Moduli spaces of threefolds on the refined Noether line

-The statement of Theorem \ref{thm!components} does not say anything about the strata $V_d(d_0)$ with $\frac{25d-3}{26} < d_0 <d$, and there are $\left\lfloor \frac{d + 2}{26} \right\rfloor = \left\lfloor \frac{p_g+8}{78} \right\rfloor$ of them.
-For these strata, the argument in the proof of Theorem \ref{thm!components} leaves two possibilities: either $V_d(d_0)$ is dense in an irreducible component of $\M_{K^3, p_g}$ or $V_d(d_0)$ is contained in the closure of $V_d\left( \left\lfloor \frac32 d \right\rfloor\right)$.
+The statement of Theorem \ref{thm: moduli N=0} does not say anything about the strata $V^0_d(d_0)$ with $\frac{25d-3}{26} < d_0 < d$, and there are $\left\lfloor \frac{d + 2}{26} \right\rfloor = \left\lfloor \frac{p_g+8}{78} \right\rfloor$ of them.
+For these strata, the argument in the proof of Theorem \ref{thm: moduli N=0} leaves two possibilities: either $V^0_d(d_0)$ is dense in an irreducible component of $\M_{K^3, p_g}$ or $V^0_d(d_0)$ is contained in the closure of $V^0_d\left( \left\lfloor \frac32 d \right\rfloor\right)$.

-For numerical reasons, there is no such stratum when $p_g \le 69$, (equivalently $d < 24$).
-The case $d = 24$ (so $p_g = 70$ and $K^3 = 90$) is the first case in which we cannot decide if a certain stratum is dense in an irreducible component or not.
-As an illustration, the dimensions $\Delta_{24}(d_0)$ of the relevant strata $V_{24}(d_0)$ of the moduli space $\M_{90, 70}$ are given in Table \ref{tab!D24}.
+For numerical reasons, there is no such stratum when $p_g \le 69$.
+The case when $p_g = 70$ (thus $K^3 = 90$ and $d = 24$) is the first case in which we cannot decide if a certain stratum is dense in an irreducible component or not.
+As an illustration, the dimensions $\Delta^0_{24}(d_0)$ of the relevant strata $V^0_{24}(d_0)$ of the moduli space $\M_{90, 70}$ are given in Figure \ref{figure!dimension-graph}.